AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 # ssh-raspberry-pi-beginners-guide
-This is a guide for using SSH to connect to a Raspberry Pi on a local network.
+This is a guide for using SSH to connect to a Raspberry Pi **from a linux system** on a local network.

 ## Requirements: